 Several invasive species have been documented in Alabama coastal waters.
-The Bocourt swimming crab (Callinectes bocourti), tessellated blenny (Hypsoblennius invemar), Australian spotted jellyfish (Phyllorhiza punctata), Asian green mussel (Perna viridis), Asian tiger shrimp (Penaeus monodon), and red lionfish (Pterois volitans/miles) have been documented although non-validated or undocumented reports of additional invasive species likely exist.
+The Bocourt swimming crab (Callinectes bocourti), tessellated blenny (Hypsoblennius invemar), Australian spotted jellyfish (Phyllorhiza punctata), Asian green mussel (Perna viridis), Asian tiger shrimp (Penaeus monodon), and red lionfish (Pterois volitans/miles) have been documented although nonvalidated or undocumented reports of additional invasive species likely exist.
 Unfortunately, the ecological effects of these invasive species are poorly understood in Alabama's estuaries and Gulf of Mexico waters.
 However, interactions between indigenous species and invasive species typically results in negative impacts to the native species.
 Prey of Australian spotted jellyfish include early life history stages of many commercially and recreationally important finfish, and the temporal/spatial distribution of Australian spotted jellyfish could drastically increase finfish larvae/egg mortality rates if spawning events coincide with swarm activities.
 Similarly, the Bocort swimming crab could compete for resources of the native blue crab.
 The current status of the Australian spotted jellyfish and the Bocourt swimming crab, however, does not indicate that these two invasive species pose an immanent concern.
 Similarly, H. invemar and P. viridis do not appear to pose an immediate threat, but their distribution and abundance should be monitored to ensure early detection of proliferation.
-However, the Asian tiger shrimp, Penaeus monodon, and red lionfish, Pterois volitans/miles continue to be invasives of heightened concern, and their broadened distribution and increased abundance warrants investigation.
+However, the Asian tiger shrimp, Penaeus monodon, and red lionfish, Pterois volitans/miles continue to be invasives of heightened concern, and their broadened distribution and increased abundance warrants concern.

 The Asian tiger shrimp (Penaeus monodon) has been a species of concern since 2006 when it was first observed in Alabama's inshore waters (Mississippi Sound).
 After the first individual was documented, captures of P. monodon have incrementally increased.
 A confirmed report of a single specimen caught near Middle Bay Light occurred in 2008, followed by five confirmed reports in 2009.
 From 2006 to 2009, the distribution of P. monodon was primarily restricted to Alabama's southern inshore waters.
 However, its distribution extended to northern Mobile Bay and into Perdido and Wolf Bays in 2011.
 The forty-three confirmed reports during 2011 indicate the Asian tiger shrimp occurs within all of Alabama's primary estuary basins.
 However, the concern for P. monodon has decreased within the commercial shrimping community which has resulted in fewer validated reports.
-Alabama Marine Resources Division received fewer validated reports in 2013 and 2014 than in previous years.
-Personnel communications between AMRD and commercial shrimpers indicate a significant abundance of P. monodon occur within Alabama waters despite the reduction in validated reports.
-Commercial shrimpers candidly indicate encounters with P. monodon throughout 2013, although they no longer record collection information, preserve the specimen, or report the encounters to AMRD in a timely manner.
-Regardless, 16 Asian tiger shrimp were validated by AMRD in 2012 and only 3 individuals in 2013.
-There have been no reports of Asian tiger shrimp in 2014.
+Alabama Marine Resources Division received fewer validated reports in recent years than in previous years, but personnel communications between AMRD and commercial shrimpers indicate a significant abundance of P. monodon occur within Alabama waters despite the reduction in validated reports.
+Based upon the temporal and spatial abundance of P. monodon encounters and reported sightings (despite lower perceived importance of Asian tiger shrimp since 2013), evidence suggests the Asian tiger shrimp has become established in Alabama's waters.